 To print a page in the WAC, use your browser’s normal print functions (Ctrl-P on a PC, Command-P on a Mac, or File > Print on either).
 The resulting printed page will show just the content and not the banner at the top, the left-side navigation, or the footer links.
 To see how the page will look before you print it, use your browser’s Print Preview.

-This section explains Washington's business and occupation (B&O) tax and retail sales tax applications to sales by restaurants and similar businesses.
-It discusses the sales of meals, beverages, and foods at prices inclusive of the retail sales tax.
-This section also explains how discounted and promotional meals are taxed.
+This rule explains how Washington's business and occupation (B&O) tax and retail sales tax apply to sales by restaurants and similar businesses.
+It discusses sales of meals, beverages, and foods at prices inclusive of the retail sales tax.
+This rule also explains how discounted and promotional meals are taxed.
 Caterers and persons who merely manage the operations of a restaurant or similar business should refer to WAC 458-20-119

 to determine their tax liability.

-This section contains examples that identify a number of facts and then state a conclusion.
+(b) Examples.
+This rule contains examples that identify a number of facts and then state a conclusion.
 These examples should be used only as a general guide.
 The tax results of other situations must be determined after a review of all facts and circumstances.

 Sales by caterers and food service contractors.

 • WAC 458-20-183